 It was worth a few dollars for the first few months of the year but by May it started to climb.
 Bitcoin exchangers - where you could trade Bitcoin for fiat currencies like US dollars - started to pop up.
 Bitcoin peaked at $30 in early July and then crashed.

-That volatility was just a sign of things to come and in 2013 the unthinkable happened and Bitcoin soared past $1,000!
-To put things in perspective just three years earlier Bitcoin was worth pennies.
+That volatility was just a sign of things to come and in 2013 the unthinkable happened: Bitcoin soared past $1,000!
+To put things in perspective, just three years earlier Bitcoin was worth pennies.

-There have been numerous other digital currencies that have tried to copy Bitcoin, such as Litecoin, Dogecoin and Darkcoin but none of them have really caught on.
+There have been numerous other digital currencies that have tried to copy Bitcoin, such as Litecoin, Dogecoin and Darkcoin, but none of them have really caught on.
+More and more, like Ethereum, continue to make progress though.

-Bitcoins become much harder to mine and conceivably more valuable as time goes on because there is a finite amount and the algorithms behind verifying the transactions becomes more and more complicated.
+Bitcoins become much harder to mine and conceivably more valuable as time goes on because there is a finite amount and the algorithms behind verifying the transactions become more and more complicated.

 The problem is that the math behind Bitcoin became so complicated that all but the most advanced miners weren’t able to generate enough coins to make it worth their while.